-Basically, any exfoliation cream can help your ingrown hair to heal by providing a smooth shaving surface.
+Any exfoliation cream can help your ingrown hair to heal by providing a smooth shaving surface.

 Ask your doctor for advice about the appropriate product to use before trying random ones.
-Also, there are a lot of good moisturizers on the market which helps all types of skin you need it to protect the skin and keep it hydrated and reduce irritation.
+Also, there are a lot of good moisturisers on the market which helps all types of skin you need it to protect the skin and keep it hydrated and reduce irritation.

-Shaving creams are available as well but again you need to be careful while choosing the best one for you.
+Shaving creams are available as well, but again you need to be careful while choosing the best one for you.

-Shaving creams are available as well but again you need to be careful while choosing the best one for you.
+Shaving creams are available as well, but again you need to be careful while choosing the best one for you.